 Are you looking to start rocking a keytar?
 You wouldn’t be the only one!
 Matt Bellamy (Muse), Damon Albarn (Gorillaz), and Jazz legend Herbie Hancock are just a few that have performed with them.
 Whether you’re looking for a fully self-contained instrument or a MIDI keytar, you’ve come to the right place because today we’ll look at the 6 best Keytars on the market.

 - 1. Alesis Vortex Wireless 2

-Since it’s MIDI controller, this keytar can’t produce sound by itself, but needs to be connected to the computer or other external gear.
+Since it’s a MIDI controller, this keytar can’t produce sound by itself, but needs to be connected to the computer or other external gear.
 This is a 37-key keytar, which comes with 8 RGB backlighted programable pads and 8 programable sliders, usually used for the EQ.

 On the neck, you’ll find a wheel for pitch bending and a volume slider, as well as touch strip, zone, sustain, and octave-control buttons that you can control easily.
 It also has an accelerometer which can be used for bends as well.

 The keys on this keytar are velocity-sensitive with aftertouch, giving you all the feel, you might need when you’re playing this thing.
 Vortex Wireless 2 works on USB power or 4 AA batteries, giving you full range and mobility when playing.

-As for the connectivity, USB Bluetooth dongle that you get together with the keytar will provide a quality, stable wireless connection.
+As for the connectivity, the USB Bluetooth dongle that you get together with the keytar will provide a quality, stable wireless connection.

-This more compact keytar also comes with standard 37 keys.
+This more compact keytar comes with standard 37 keys.
 You should note that the keys are a bit smaller than standard so if you’re accustomed to standard keyboards, you might need some adjusting to do.

 The Jam is Yamaha’s way of letting anyone play songs the same as if they knew how to play them.
 You need to hit keys at the right time, and the preset sounds will play the song.
 It’s a great feature if you want to relax and have some fun with your friends, even though they don’t know how to play.